 - The Board shall be composed of at least seven individuals and not more than 12 individuals appointed by the shareholders at the Annual Meeting.

-- At least two-thirds of Board members should be independent Directors (within the meaning of section 1.4 of Multilateral Instrument 52-110) and free from any direct or indirect material relationship, being one that could, in the view of the Board of Directors, reasonably interfere with the exercise of the member’s independent judgment.
+- At least two-thirds of the Board members should be independent Directors and free from any direct or indirect material relationship, being one that could, in the view of the Board of Directors, be reasonably expected to interfere with the exercise of the member's independent judgment.
+To be considered an independent director, an individual must not have a relationship captured by the bright line tests, as set out in section 1.4 of National Instrument 52-110

 - At its meeting to approve the Information Circular for the annual meeting of the shareholders of ARC each year, the Board will consider and determine whether a director or nominee to be a director is an independent director.